 Roast leg of lamb is one of the easiest "special occasion" recipes there is.
 The simple herb, lemon, and garlic marinade is all this great cut of lamb needs before it’s roasted to pink perfection.

-- 6 cloves garlic, crushed
+6 cloves garlic, crushed

-- 1/4 cup chopped fresh rosemary
+1/4 cup chopped fresh rosemary

-- 1 teaspoon dried thyme
+1 teaspoon dried thyme

-- 1 teaspoon fresh ground black pepper
+1 teaspoon freshly ground black pepper

-- 2 tbsp olive oil
+2 tablespoons olive oil

 Rub the leg of lamb thoroughly with the marinade until coated.
 You may even push some herbs and garlic into any cracks and crevices.

 Remove the lamb from the marinade and place on a rack in a large roasting pan.
 Rub with the olive oil, and season very generously with the salt.
 Keep the side with the most fat facing up.
 Preheat oven to 450 F.

 Then reduce the oven to 315 F and roast for approximately 10 minutes per pound (for a 5 to 6 pound leg this will be about an hour).
-The best method for checking the doneness is using a digital meat thermometer, and removing the lamb when the internal temp reaches 135 degrees F. This will give you a nice pink and juicy roast.
+The best method for checking the doneness is using a digital meat thermometer and removing the lamb when the internal temp reaches 135 F. This will give you a nice pink and juicy roast.